top of page

 What is a cache?

-In the field of computing, a cache is a storage strategy that reduces page loading time for users - this is an important consideration when creating a website, as it can mean a site that loads faster and ensures an improved user experience.
+In the field of computing, a cache is a storage strategy that reduces page loading time for users - this is an important consideration when planning how to make a website, as it can mean a site that loads faster and ensures an improved user experience.
 It does so by using hardware or software to temporarily retain data so it can be recalled more quickly upon the next request.

-Caches can be used for web browsers, web servers, applications, CPUs (computer processing units), HDDs (hard disk drives) and operating systems.
+Caches can be used for web browsers, web servers, applications, CPUs (computer processing units), HDDs (hard disk drives), web hosting, operating systems and other components that make up website infrastructure.

 What is a browser cache?